-The Bay Area Commuter Benefits Program is modeled on local ordinances that have been established in recent years in several Bay Area cities, including the city of San Francisco, the city of Richmond, the city of Berkeley, and the San Francisco International Airport, as shown below.
+The Bay Area Commuter Benefits Program is modeled on local ordinances that have been established in several Bay Area cities, including the city of San Francisco, the city of Richmond, the city of Berkeley, and the San Francisco International Airport, as shown below.
 The substantive provisions of these local ordinances are very similar to the requirements of the regional Program.
-However, the local ordinances have a more stringent applicability threshold.
-These local ordinances apply to employers with either 10 or more or 20 or more employees nationwide that have a worksite in the relevant city.
+However, although the local ordinances apply to employers with either 10 or more or 20 or more employees nationwide that have a worksite in the relevant city.

-Commuter Benefits Ordinances Adopted by Bay Area Cities Jurisdiction Applicability Threshold Effective Date of Ordinance City & County of San Francisco 20 or more employees nationwide January 19, 2009 San Francisco International Airport 20 or more employees nationwide July 7, 2009 City of Berkeley 10 or more employees nationwide December 2009 City of Richmond 10 or more employees nationwide December 8, 2009 cities to report to multiple entities, the Bay Area Program will verify employer compliance and provide information to the local jurisdictions on how the employers in their area are complying with the Bay Area Program.
+Commuter Benefits Ordinances Adopted by Bay Area Cities Jurisdiction Applicability Threshold Effective Date of Ordinance City & County of San Francisco 20 or more employees nationwide January 19, 2009 San Francisco International Airport 20 or more employees nationwide July 7, 2009 City of Berkeley 10 or more employees nationwide December 2009 City of Richmond 10 or more employees nationwide December 8, 2009

-To avoid duplication of effort, the four local jurisdictions shown above have agreed that all employers that are subject to the Bay Area Program (i.e., employers with 50 or more full-time employees in the Bay Area) should report to the Bay Area Program.
-To avoid the need for employers in these
+To streamline compliance, all employers that are subject to the Bay Area Program (i.e., employers with 50 or more full-time employees in the Bay Area) should report to the Bay Area Program.
+The Bay Area Program will verify employer compliance and provide compliance verification to the local jurisdictions.